mickael-kerjean/filestash/README.md

 Or with [docker](https://hub.docker.com/r/machines/nuage/) and [Docker compose](https://github.com/mickael-kerjean/nuage/blob/master/docker/docker-compose.yml)

 # What about my credentials?
-Credentials are stored in your browser in a http only cookie encrypted using aes-256-cbc and aren't persistent in the server disk at all.
+Nuage is stateless, nothing is kept server side.
+Credentials are simply stored in an http only cookie encrypted using aes-256-cbc only the server has the key (in config_server.js).
-The "remember me" feature relies on localstorage to store your credentials encrypted using aes-256-cbc.

-Note that on the FTP and sFTP, sessions connections aren't destroyed on every request but are reused and killed after 2 minutes.
-The reasoning is connections are expensive to create and this trick make the entire application feel much much faster for users who tries to navigate.

-# Licensing
-Nuage is an open source software with its source code available under the AGPL license.
-Commercial license and support is available upon request, contact me for details: mickael@kerjean.me

 # Credits
 - Iconography: www.flaticon.com, fontawesome.com and material.io